 Having ownership of your claims data means you can incorporate your self-insured claims and incidents into your overall analysis.
 This gives you a more accurate and complete picture of where your risks lie.
 It can also help you get more favourable insurance premiums as you can provide a clear, accurate track record of claims history.

 ClearRisk's Claims, Incident, and Risk Management software can help retailers with documentation, tracking, automation, and more.
 Our online data submission web portal takes all manual work out of data collection, and the system can build custom reports on any piece of information in the system.
 Our system is cloud-based and built on the #1 cloud-computing platform, SalesForce.
 Interested?
-Check out our product page or contact us today!
+Learn more below.

 Editor's Note: This post was originally published in June 2013 by Laura Fudge and has been updated for comprehensiveness and accuracy.